kubesphere/website/content/en/docs/cluster-administration/cluster-settings/log-collections/introduction.md

 If you need to output logs to more places other than Elasticsearch or Kafka, you can add Fluentd as a log receiver.
 Fluentd has numerous output plugins which can forward logs to various destinations such as S3, MongoDB, Cassandra, MySQL, syslog, and Splunk.
 [Add Fluentd as a Receiver](../add-fluentd-as-receiver/) demonstrates how to add Fluentd to receive Kubernetes logs.

-## Add a Log Receiver (i.e. Collector) for Events or Auditing Logs
+## Add a Log Receiver for Events or Auditing Logs

 Starting from KubeSphere v3.0.0, the logs of Kubernetes events and the auditing logs of Kubernetes and KubeSphere can be archived in the same way as container logs.
-The tab **Events** or **Auditing** on the **Log Collections** page will appear if `events` or `auditing` is enabled accordingly in [ClusterConfiguration](https://github.com/kubesphere/kubekey/blob/release-1.1/docs/config-example.md).
+The tab **Events** or **Auditing** on the **Log Collection** page will appear if `events` or `auditing` is enabled accordingly in [ClusterConfiguration](https://github.com/kubesphere/kubekey/blob/release-1.1/docs/config-example.md).
 You can go to the corresponding tab to configure log receivers for Kubernetes events or Kubernetes and KubeSphere auditing logs.

 ![log-collections-events](/images/docs/cluster-administration/cluster-settings/log-collections/introduction/log-collections-events.png)